-As SOA moves from adolescent pilot projects to mature enterprise-wide implementations, registry technology is key to ROI, writes David O'Connell, senior analyst for Nucleus Research Inc., in a report released today titled "Registries: SOA
+As SOA moves from adolescent pilot projects to mature enterprise-wide implementations, registry technology is key to ROI, writes David O'Connell, senior analyst for Nucleus Research Inc., in a report released today titled "Registries: SOA for Adults."

 "The analogy is that an SOA without a registry is kind of like when you graduate from college and one guy keeps hanging out at the frat and doesn't seem to grow up," O'Connell explains.
 "He's not making as much money as everyone else and he's a little bit out of control."